 - If you were charged with a crime, but the case was dismissed (nolle prosequi or "SOL"), or you were found not guilty, you may be eligible to expunge the records of your arrest much sooner, and sometimes almost immediately, if you have no other convictions on your record

-- Most felony convictions are ineligible to be expunged from a criminal record unless the probation was under section 410 or 710 first offender probation for certain drug cases in which case you must wait 5 years after termination of the sentence before seeking expungement of the criminal record
+- Most felony convictions are ineligible to be expunged from a criminal record unless the probation was under section 410 or 710 first offender probation for certain drug cases in which case you must wait 5 years after termination of the sentence before seeking expungement of the criminal record, but many qualify for sealing

-- Certain misdemeanor convictions can now be sealed by a process similar to expungement, which closes the record from public viewing unless the Court specifically orders the record opened, or upon arrest for the same or similar offense or a felony.
-Some convictions like Assault, Battery or Domestic Battery are ineligible
+- Many misdemeanor convictions can be sealed (a process similar to expungement).
+Sealing closes the record from public viewing unless the Court specifically orders the record opened, or upon arrest for the same or similar offense or a felony.
+Some convictions like Assault, Battery or Domestic Battery, or sexual offenses requiring registration as a sex offender are ineligible

-- Certain Felony Drug Possession convictions for smaller amounts and Felony Prostitution convictions are eligible for sealing under certain circumstances
+- Certain Felony Drug Possession convictions for smaller amounts and Felony Prostitution convictions are eligible for sealing under certain circumstances.
+Some felony convictions, like non-residential Burglary, are now eligible for sealing.

 When you contact us regarding expungement or sealing we recommend you have the following information available for any and all arrests, not just the charges you wish to seal or expunge: